kyma-project/examples/prometheus/README.md

 ### Install Istio Support

-To configure Prometheus for scraping of the istio specific metrics from any istio-proxy running in the cluster, deploy a PodMonitor which scrapes any pod having a port with name `.*-envoy-prom` exposed.
+1. To configure Prometheus for scraping of the Istio-specific metrics from any istio-proxy running in the cluster, deploy a PodMonitor, which scrapes any Pod that has a port with name `.*-envoy-prom` exposed.

 ```bash
 kubectl -n ${KYMA_EXAMPLE_NS} apply -f https://raw.githubusercontent.com/kyma-project/examples/main/prometheus/istio/podmonitor-istio-proxy.yaml
 ```

-Also deploy a ServiceMonitor definition for the central metrics of the `istiod` deployment.
+2. Deploy a ServiceMonitor definition for the central metrics of the `istiod` deployment:
 ```bash
 kubectl -n ${KYMA_EXAMPLE_NS} apply -f https://raw.githubusercontent.com/kyma-project/examples/main/prometheus/istio/servicemonitor-istiod.yaml
 ```

+3. Get the latest versions of the Istio-specific dashboards.
-As Grafana is configured to load dashboards dynamically from ConfigMaps in the cluster, Istio specific dashboards can be applied as well.
-To get the latest versions you can follow the official [instructions](https://istio.io/latest/docs/ops/integrations/grafana/#option-1-quick-start) or you take the prepared ones by calling:
+   Grafana is configured to load dashboards dynamically from ConfigMaps in the cluster, so Istio-specific dashboards can be applied as well.
+   Either follow the [Istio quick start instructions](https://istio.io/latest/docs/ops/integrations/grafana/#option-1-quick-start), or take the prepared ones with the following command:

 ```bash
 kubectl -n ${KYMA_EXAMPLE_NS} apply -f https://raw.githubusercontent.com/kyma-project/examples/main/prometheus/istio/configmap-istio-grafana-dashboards.yaml
 kubectl -n ${KYMA_EXAMPLE_NS} apply -f https://raw.githubusercontent.com/kyma-project/examples/main/prometheus/istio/configmap-istio-services-grafana-dashboards.yaml
 ```

-Please have in mind that this setup will collect all istio metrics on a pod level.
-As this can lead to cardinality issues and metrics are only needed on service level, it is recommended to use an improved setup based on federation as described in the [istio documentation](https://istio.io/latest/docs/ops/best-practices/observability/#using-prometheus-for-production-scale-monitoring).
+   > **NOTE:** This setup collects all Istio metrics on a Pod level, which can lead to cardinality issues.
+Because  metrics are only needed on service level, for setups having a bigger amount of workloads deployed, it is recommended to use a setup based on federation as described in the [Istio documentation](https://istio.io/latest/docs/ops/best-practices/observability/#using-prometheus-for-production-scale-monitoring).

 ### Verify the installation